numericalalgorithmsgroup/NAGPythonExamples/README.md

 ```
 The output should be similar to
 ```
-The NAG Library for Python on this platform uses underlying Library NLL6I271VL.
+The *n*AG Library for Python on this platform uses underlying Library NLL6I271VL.
 This Library has been installed as part of the package and it requires a valid licence key.